KSP-RO/RP-1/README.md

 **RO-Mods:**

-*These mods were created specifically for use with the RO/RP-1 mod suite, and provide high-quality and well-supported parts*
+*These mods were created specifically for use with the RO/RP-1 mod suite, and provide high-quality and well-supported parts.*
 - ROEngines
 - ROTanks
 - ROCapsules